 - For a multi-partitioned DDB, ensure that the DDB partitions that has to be reconstructed are marked for recovery.

 For more information, see Marking the Deduplication Database for Recovery.

 - From the CommCell Browser, expand Storage Resources > Deduplication Engines > storage_policy_copy.

 - Right-click the deduplication_database and then click All Tasks > Recover Deduplication Database.

 - In the Reconstruct Dedupe Database Options dialog box, specify the reconstruction settings:

 - From the Source MediaAgent list, select the MediaAgent that you want to use to read the data on the disk for signature generation during the DDB reconstruction job.

 - If both the DDB and the DDB backup are not available or are detected as invalid, select the Reconstruct entire DDB without using a previous recovery backup check box to perform a full reconstruction of the DDB.

-- Select the Use Scalable Resource Allocation check box to ensure that in case the DDB reconstruction job fails and needs to be restarted, then it will restart from the point of failure.
+- Verify that the Use Scalable Resource Allocation check box is selected as it ensures that if the DDB reconstruction job fails and needs to be restarted, it will restart from the point of failure.